Guides/Earned Settlement Changes

 Skilled Worker visa

 This is the route with the widest range of outcomes.
-Skilled Workers span a huge salary range — from the £38,700 general threshold to well over £100,000 for senior roles.
+Skilled Workers span a huge salary range, from the £38,700 general threshold to well over £100,000 for senior roles.
 Those earning above £75,001 with strong English and a UK degree will likely retain the 5-year period.
 Those earning between £38,700 and £45,000 with B1 English will see their qualifying period extended to 8-10 years.
 The Skilled Worker route is where the new system will have its most visible impact.
-See our Skilled Worker to ILR guide for the current requirements on this route.
+See our ILR for Skilled Workers guide for the current requirements on this route.

 Health and Care Worker visa